The Musical Kaleidoscope Story

 1955 - Lou Morgan Music

 About 1955, a new music store appeared near my home in Denver.
-Located at 339 Holly Street, it was operated by the wife of another Denver bandleader, Lou Morgan, and she was just my kind of lady.
+Located at 339 Holly Street, it was operated by the wife of a Denver bandleader, Lou Morgan, and she was just my kind of lady.
 Fascinated with me, my radio station, and my love for both classical and popular music, she would go to any length to find records for me.
 She was my source for records that nobody else in Denver sold.
 She called executives at record labels to find a rare pop 45 or 78 RPM record that I had heard only one time on the radio.
 My 45 and 78 RPM record collection expanded greatly, thanks to Mrs. Morgan.
 One time, it took months for her to locate the original German 78-rpm records by piano player known as Crazy Otto.
 Another time, the distributor for Mercury records did not have copies of a record that I liked by A&R director David Carroll, and so she got the record label to send me a free copy of the 45-rpm record.

 1959 - Jazz Guitar

-With the arrival of Elvis Presley in 1956, I abandoned all forms of music except rock and roll.
-However, I discovered the guitarist Django Reinhardt in 1960, and that year I turned from rock to jazz.
-In September, I joined the US Navy.
-I continued to collect records, but now it would be Jazz that I was interested in.
-In late 1961, I rediscovered classical music.
 After I was discharged from the Navy, I started using money that I made playing guitar in bands and combos to augment my growing classical record collection.
 After my nearly four-year Navy hitch, I enrolled in the music school at the University of Colorado in Boulder and formed a jazz/blues trio called The Contrasts.
+We became a very popular band in Boulder, came in second in a big band competition in Denver, and ended up in Las Vegas, Nevada.
+Dissatisfied playing in casinos, I finally left the group and drove to California.

 1966 - World Music

-In early 1966, while attending the music school at the University of Colorado, a man who worked in a Boulder record store on University Hill introduced me to North Indian classical music and the great North Indian musician Ustad Ali Akbar Khan.
-Immediately upon hearing this music, I realized that I had discovered a very important music tradition.
+In 1965, while attending the music school at the University of Colorado, a man who worked in a Boulder record store on University Hill had introduced me to North Indian classical music and the great North Indian musician Ustad Ali Akbar Khan.
+Immediately upon hearing this music, I had realized that I had discovered a very important music tradition.
 It had such a profound effect on me that I decided to study it seriously.
-That summer I enrolled in the School of Ethnomusicology at the University of California Los Angeles (now the Herb Alpert School of Music).
+After leaving The Contrasts in the Spring of 1966, I moved to Venice Beach and enrolled in the School of Ethnomusicology at the University of California Los Angeles (now the Herb Alpert School of Music).
 There, I was introduced to the music of great classical music traditions from around the world: India, Japan, Greece, Persia, China, Africa, Java, and Bali.
 Only a few recordings of what became known as “world music” were available in the US at that time, and I searched for them diligently.
+I also began studying the Indian musical instrument, the sitar, becoming a private student of Harihar Rao.

-Jack Sheldon (trumpet) & Don Robertson (sitar)
+Jack Sheldon (trumpet) & Don Robertson (sitar) perform “Nature Boy” (1968) HERE

 1966-68 - New York City

-In the fall of 1966, I moved to New York City to attend the Juilliard School of Music.
+In 1968, I wrote the first instruction manual in the Western World for the Indian drums called the tabla.
+It was published by the Peer-Southern Music Corporation in New York City.In the fall of 1966, I moved to New York City to attend the Juilliard School of Music.
 I played guitar, tamboura, tabla and sitar on recording sessions for national TV commercials and on albums by artists such as Harumi, Bobby Callender, Chamaeleon Church, and Ultimate Spinach.
 I studied privately for two years with composer Morton Feldman and was among Ustad Ali Akbar Khan’s first American students.
 I continued collecting records.
 At a store in downtown Manhattan called Sam Goodies, I purchased imported record albums from all over the world.
 It was in this store that I first found the great recordings of the master vocalists of North Indian classical music.
 The records that I purchased from this store form the heart of my Indian music collection of recordings.
 I continued to collect North Indian classical music in the form of LPs, CDs and cassettes for many years to come.

 1968 - I Discover Positive and Negative Music